cherali/localization/markdown/how-works-server.md

 ## `init` function
 This function based on the options ([see options](../docs/sc-localization.localizationoptions.md)) you provide as an argument tries to read the locale files (using `fs` and `path`), and stores those into an object (for how to define translation files [read this](./define-translation.md)). <br>
-When you using server localization you must make sure this function calls once per app, also make sure this function `NOT` calls for each request ([read resource usage](./resources.md)).<br>
+When you are using server localization you must make sure this function calls once per app, also make sure this function `NOT` calls for each request ([read resource usage](./resources.md)).<br>

 ## `setLocale` function